Saturday, November 23, 2019

 It's Hollywood time!

-Anyhow, it shocked me to discover that many ST users don't know about his amazing channel.
-I love Maarten's silly sense of humour which is equally matched by his video production skills.
-Everything always comes together for great entertainment.
-So I hope you will enjoy this video as much as I have enjoyed taking a small part?
-Hang on, what did I just say?
+Anyhow, it shocked me to discover that many Atari ST gamers don't know about his channel.
+And you should!
+Maarten has a fantastic sense of humour which is equally matched by his video production skills.
+Everything always comes together for an excellent presentation.
+I hope you will enjoy this video as much as I enjoyed taking a small part in it.

 Saturday, November 09, 2019